-Note that the database of grain patterns can be pre-computed and stored
+Note that the database of grain patterns can be pre-computed and stored.

 Determination of intensity interval for each grain block

 Assign each sample of the decoded picture to a grain block.
 The array of grain blocks is non-overlapping and cover the entire decoded picture.
 The grain block size, BlockSize x BlockSize, is determined as follows: